-(i) Enhancing our global accounting and reporting process (including our consolidation of financial information) by redesigning and strengthening the operating effectiveness of internal controls over reconciliations of and adjustments to accounting standards.
-This includes a detailed review of our existing processes by in house finance staff with extensive IFRS knowledge (hired in fourth quarter of 2014), improvements to the design of our internal controls (including a review of previous adjustments to local accounting standards), updating documentation related to our business process flows, internal testing of operating effectiveness of our controls and remediation activities, as necessary.

-(ii) Investing in a state-of-the-art reporting and consolidation system with the goal of simplifying reporting, recording and documentation of adjustments from local accounting standards to IFRS.

-(iii) To add financial personnel with adequate knowledge and experience in IFRS.
-We plan to redesign our reporting structure and responsibilities to enhance the review of financial information for both internal financial analysis and external financial reporting.
+- (i) Enhanced our global accounting and reporting process (including our consolidation of financial information) by redesigning and strengthening the operating effectiveness of internal controls over reconciliations of and adjustments to accounting standards.
+This included a detailed review of our existing processes by in house finance staff with extensive IFRS knowledge (hired in fourth quarter of 2014 and in the course of 2015), improvements to the design of our internal controls (including a review of previous adjustments to local accounting standards), updating documentation related to our business process flows, internal testing of operating effectiveness of our controls and remediation activities, as necessary; - (ii) Invested in a state-of-the-art reporting and consolidation system with the goal of simplifying reporting, recording and documentation of adjustments from local accounting standards to IFRS; and - (iii) Added financial personnel with adequate knowledge and experience in IFRS.
+We redesigned our reporting structure and responsibilities to enhance the review of financial information for both internal financial analysis and external financial reporting.